 EASA Part CAMO Implementation Date – 24 March 2020

-Note 1 – In accordance with Article 4 of Regulation (EU) 1321/2014 as amended, after 24 September 2021, there should be no more Part-M Subpart F and Part-M Subpart G organisations.
+Note 1 – Following Article 4 of Regulation (EU) 1321/2014 as amended, after 24 September 2021, there should be no more Part-M Subpart F and Part-M Subpart G organizations.

 Note 2 – Part CAMO does not replace Part M, it replaces Part M Subpart G.